selimslab/fly/README.md

 ## Requirements

-python>3.8

-pip3

-requests

-pytest
+python3.8+

+the rest is in pyproject.toml

 ## Setup

-assuming you have a UNIX-like system with python3.8+ installed
+please make sure you have python3.8+

+run

+`bash ./setup.sh`

 This script installs pip package manager